smartmeio/arancino-library/README.md

 The following section concern the use of FreeRTOS, already implemented in the Arancino Library; will be illustrated the Arancino-related FreeRTOS APIs and some basic FreeRTOS functions.
 For more advanced features, please see the official [FreeRTOS Documentation](https://www.freertos.org/Documentation/RTOS_book.html).

 ### FreeRTOS library
-The Arancino library use a [FreeRTOS porting](https://github.com/BriscoeTech/Arduino-FreeRTOS-SAMD21) for SAMD architecture that can be installed directly from the official Arduino library repository through the library manager. __User must install the correct FreeRTOS library__; the correct fuction it's not guaranteed with other FreeRTOS libraries.
+The Arancino library use a [FreeRTOS porting](https://github.com/BriscoeTech/Arduino-FreeRTOS-SAMD21) for SAMD architecture that can be installed directly from the official Arduino library repository through the library manager. __User must install the correct FreeRTOS library__; the correct function it's not guaranteed with other FreeRTOS libraries.
 User doesn't have to include the FreeRTOS library because it is already included in Arancino library.

 ___
 ### startScheduler